bradclement/wordler/README.md

     - - - [('trace', 0.9991360691144718), ('crate', 0.9995680345572366)] - - -

+Assuming the code is correct and that you don't cheat, this means that it is not possible to guarantee a 6-guess win with "trace" or "crate."

 There is a done() function that determines when to stop searching.
 By default, it tries to compute an optimal policy for each word (aka guess) with this line: